"My employer values my CDM status and now has me training

 What is NISPC Certification?

-Today, over 1,500 pharmacists nationwide hold the prestigious NISPC credential.
+Today, over 1,300 pharmacists nationwide hold the prestigious NISPC credential.

-Why Should I Maintain my NISPC Certification?
+Why Should I Become NISPC Certified?

 The NISPC credential: